-As part of the TSP, the deepening would occur at the upper reaches of the HSC and not in the sections through Galveston Bay.
+As part of the NED Plan or LPP, the deepening would only occur at the upper reaches of the HSC and not in the sections through Galveston Bay.
 However, the existing channel in the upper reaches is already scoured to proposed depths throughout the centerline as evidenced in USACE hydrographic surveys which are collected on a regular basis.
 For example, channel depths range from -41 to -43 feet and -48 to -50 feet MLLW in areas near the I-610 and BW 8 bridges, respectively.
-The HSC ECIP Project would mostly be dredging the channel toes and slopes in these reaches.
-Therefore, effects to current tidal variations or surge conditions are not anticipated.
-As discussed before, hydrodynamic effects will be modeled in the next planning phase.
-The USACE Galveston District's Coastal Texas Protection and Restoration Feasibility Study includes evaluating hurricane and storm risks in Galveston Bay, with a hydrodynamic surge model being developed by ERDC to assess effects of plans.
-The District plans to use this model to assess the effects of the TSP, which are anticipated to be minimal.
-Considering the minimal impacts shown in recent hydrodynamic modeling for channel modification projects involving deepening, the limited deepening proposed in the TSP constrained to the upper reaches, and the existing deep bathymetry in those reaches, significant adverse effects would not occur due to the TSP.
+The NED Plan or LPP would mostly be dredging the channel toes and slopes in these reaches.
+Therefore, significant effects to current tidal variations or surge conditions would not be not anticipated.
+As discussed before, hydrodynamic effects were modeled during the Feasibility Phase of this study.
+The USACE Galveston District's Coastal Texas Protection and Restoration Feasibility Study included evaluating hurricane and storm risks in Galveston Bay, with a hydrodynamic surge model being developed by ERDC to assess effects of plans.
+The District used this model to assess the effects of the plans, which were anticipated to be minimal.
+Details and results of the hydrodynamic modeling effort can be found in the ERDC produced report: Appendix C, Attachment 4.

+Considering the minimal impacts shown in recent hydrodynamic modeling for channel modification projects involving deepening, the limited deepening proposed in the NED Plan or LPP constrained to the upper reaches, and the existing deep bathymetry in those reaches, significant adverse effects would not occur due to the ned Plan or LPP.
 These conditions would be minimally changed compared to the No Action Alternative.